 Kale is a vegetable that can be surprisingly hard to make tasty, but it gets easier if you know different ways to cook it.
 However, with the right work you can make them a good replacement for the oh so treacherous potato chips.

 For Kale Chips you just have to remove the kale’s leafs and gently massage them with some olive oil, and then you can add a little smoked paprika, chili, garlic and onion powder and even add a little sea salt for a saltier taste.
-After that it’s just a matter of baking it in the oven for a few minutes and enjoying the fruits of your labour.
+After that it’s just a matter of baking it in the oven or air-frying it for a few minutes and enjoying the fruits of your labour.

 This recipe is a little bit out there when you think about it.
 When you think of pudding, avocado certainly isn’t one you think of, but it also depends on how you do it.
 For this one you’ll need a ripe avocado, some milk and honey as well as granola and crushed almonds.